 Technology is now embedded in every facet of the student journey.
 It’s changing how students learn, faculty teach and higher ed institutions operate.
 IT will play a key role in the transformation of higher ed, and IT professionals should be at the core of envisioning how tech can enable their school’s futures.

-4 reasons underfunded IT departments can’t move their institutions forward
+4 reasons underfunded IT departments can hurt institutions

 If the proper investments in the required tech capabilities and staff aren’t made, schools’ IT departments will have very little capacity for minor improvements, much less the ability to offer transformational benefits.
 Read on to learn the top four risks associated with underfunding higher ed IT departments.